OMNIVENTUS/LibreChat/DEPLOYMENT.md

 The Makefile includes commands for manual image building and deployment:

-- `make docker-build`: Build the Docker image locally
+- `make docker-build`: Build the Docker image locally for the current platform
+- `make docker-build-amd64`: Build the Docker image specifically for AMD64 platform (used by Digital Ocean)
+- `make docker-build-multi`: Build multi-platform Docker image for both AMD64 and ARM64
 - `make docker-push`: Push the Docker image to GitHub Container Registry
 - `make docker-login`: Log in to GitHub Container Registry
 - `make deploy-prod`: Deploy the latest image to production
-- `make deploy-prod-build`: Build, push, and deploy in one step
+- `make deploy-prod-build`: Build for AMD64, push, and deploy in one step
 - `make setup-ssl`: Set up SSL certificates using Let's Encrypt

+For Digital Ocean deployments, always use the `docker-build-amd64` command or `deploy-prod-build` to ensure platform compatibility.

 ## Troubleshooting